mulle-nat-stash/mulle-bootstrap/README.md

 ```

 In the file `.bootstrap/brews` you can specify homebrew projects that need to
 be installed.
-These will be installed into `/usr/local` as usual though.
+These will be installed into `addictions`.

 ```console
 zlib
 openssl
 ```

-#### mulle-bootstrap setup-xcode

-Prepares a Xcode project to use the libraries that are compiled into the
-`./dependencies` folder.
-You still need to add the libraries to your targets
-though.

 #### mulle-bootstrap tag